GiorgosKots/Bioinformatics-Master-s-Projects/README.md

 2. Navigate to the project directory of interest.
 3. Follow the instructions in the project's README.md file to set up and run the project.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Contact

-For any questions or inquiries, please contact [Your Name] at [your-email@example.com].
+For any questions or inquiries, please contact [Kotsopoulos Giorgos] at [kotsgeorge999@gmail.com].